jeremenichelli/jeremenichelli.github.io/conferences/index.md

 layout: default
 title: Public speaking
 type: conferences
-resume: Organizing a conference is a lot of effort and time, thanks for your work and for thinking about making me part of it.
+resume: Organizing a conference is a lot of effort and time, thanks for your hard work and for taking me in consideration.
 ---

 I want to make sure that your event and me are a good fit.
-I like taking part in conferences with:
+I like taking part in conferences and events with:

 - a **code of conduct** that says somewhere that everybody should be treated equally and with respect, no matter what.
 - a **diverse speakers line up**, if you couldn't make it or it's not in your priorities then I prefer to pass and leave my spot for somebody else.